KelvinTegelaar/CIPP/Documentation/Standards.md

 Does what it says on the tin.

-## Enable usernames instead of pseudo aonoymised names in reports
+## Enable usernames instead of pseudo anonymised names in reports

 Microsoft announced some of the APIs and reports will no longer contain names, to comply with legal requests by specific countries.
 This proves an issue for a lot of MSPs because those reports are required for engineers to monitor and react on.
 This changes that setting to allow to see usernames again.

-## Enable Self service password reset
+## Enable Self-service password reset

 Does what it says on the tin.
 Requires users to register 2 formats to reset their password themselves without admin intervention.